3 Funny Things You’ll Want to Try Too

 Here’s what made my list today:

 (I’m a Chicago girl married to a NY guy.
-We love our pizza our way: deep-dish for Chicago, thin crust for New York—both perfect!)
+We love our pizza our way: deep-dish for Chicago, thin crust for New York—the best of each!)

 I’m only a few weeks into this experiment, but already I can tell—these little sparks of humor shift my mood.
 They remind me that laughter and joy sneak in through tiny cracks if I’m paying attention.
 Writing them down turns them into a personal highlight reel of laughter I can flip through on more difficult days.

-Since writing in a gratitude journal never really stuck, I’ve turned to a digital slideshow instead.
+Since writing in a gratitude journal never really stuck, I’m trying a digital slideshow instead.
 Each funny moment gets a picture and a note.
 It’s not just about remembering the laughs—it’s about reliving how they made me feel: lighter, sillier, happier.

 Give it a try: Spot three funny things a day.
 Write them down, snap a picture, record an audio or video—whatever works for you.
-And don’t just capture the thing—capture how it made you feel.
+And don’t just capture what you saw or heard—capture how it made you feel.

 Collect the little laughs, and suddenly your whole day feels lighter.